-Slopes are a major factor in loss-of-control and tipover accidents that sometimes lead to severe injury or death.
+Slopes are a major factor in lossof-control and tipover accidents that sometimes lead to severe injury or death.
 All slopes require extra caution.

 - Do not mow on slopes if uneasy or uncertain.
 Ultimate responsibility for safe operation on slopes rests with the operator. - Do not mow excessively steep slopes. - On zero turn machines, mow across slopes, not up and down. - Avoid starting or stopping on a slope.
 If tires lose traction, disengage the blades and proceed slowly straight down the slope. - With a zero turn machine, if tires lose traction going down a slope, steering control may be regained by speeding up. - Mid-mount zero turns (belly mounted deck) have much greater traction pointed up slope than down slope.
 Be aware that traction may be lost going down a slope.
 Do not operate a midmount zero turn on slopes it cannot back up. - Keep all movement on the slopes slow and gradual.
-Do not make sudden changes in speed or direction. - Do not turn on slopes unless necessary, and then turn slowly and downhill when possible. - Stay away from slopes if the ground is loose or if caught in the rain during mowing.

-Use lower speeds on a slope to avoid stopping or shifting.
+Do not make sudden changes in speed or direction. - Do not turn on slopes unless necessary, and then turn slowly and downhill when possible. - Stay away from slopes if the ground is loose or if caught in the rain during mowing. - Use lower speeds on a slope to avoid stopping or shifting.

-- Remove obstacles such as rocks, treelimbs etc. - Avoid driving over obstacles such as ruts, holes, rocks and roots whenever possible.
+- Use extra care with grass catchers or other attachments.
+These can change the stability of the machine. - Remove obstacles such as rocks, treelimbs etc. - Avoid driving over obstacles such as ruts, holes, rocks and roots whenever possible.
 Be alert to dips and rises.
 Uneven terrain can overturn a mower or cause it to slide.
 Tall grasses can hide obstacles. - Do not mow dropoffs, ditches or embankments.
 The machine could suddenly turn over if a wheel runs over the edge or an edge caves in. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability. - Do not mow slopes when grass is wet.
 Reduced traction could cause sliding.